lisarosaa/acme-web-design/development-strategy.md

 ### HTML

-- A section of About Us
+- An article of About Us
-- A section of What We Do
+- An aside of What We Do

 ### CSS

-- Styling for the section of About Us
+- Styling for the article of About Us
-- Styling for the section of What We Do
+- Styling for aside of What We Do

 ## 5. User Story: Page-Services
 As a user story, I want to know about the type of services and its price